Travis Hall

 Associate News Editor

 Travis Hall is the associate news editor for Field & Stream.
-He has been with F&S since August 2022.
-Before that he worked as a freelance journalist homing in on hunting, fishing, and conservation-related topics.
-He’s originally from southern Indiana but spent time living in Yellowstone, along the Carolina coast, and in the southern Appalachian Mountains before moving to his current home in western Montana.
+Originally from southern Indiana, he lived and worked in Yellowstone National Park, along the Carolina coast, and in the southern Appalachian Mountains before moving to his current home in western Montana.

 Highlights